sairaghavakrishnan-GOAT/riscv-priority-scheduler/README.md

 interrupted task's own stack on trap entry, along with `mepc` and `mstatus` (128-byte frame, see `src/start.S` for the exact layout).
-Because this project stays in machine mode throughout (no U-mode split), a "context switch" is just: save frame → call C scheduler → reload `sp` from whichever task the scheduler picked → restore frame → `mret`.
+Because this project stays in machine mode throughout (no U-mode split), a "context switch" is just: save frame, call C scheduler, reload `sp` from whichever task the scheduler picked, restore frame, `mret`.

 **Scheduler.** `src/sched.c` implements strict fixed-priority